 2. Irrelevant Attributes:

-Using an attribute which is not relevant to the problem will be a burden to calculation time of the analysis while it lowers the quality of analysis.
+Using an attribute that is not relevant to the problem will burden the calculation time of the analysis while it lowers the quality of the analysis.

 3. Curse of Dimensionality: